This week, there will be fewer or even no messages on this blog.

 This blog told you immediately that Gordon Brown’s “Very big terror plot” at Easter was a complete fake, and this blog was telling the truth: here.

-For instance with “translate Google“, pages of this blog can be translated from English into other languages.
+For instance with “translate Google“, pages and posts of this blog can be translated from English into other languages.

 According to my GoStats statistics, so far, in this year 2009, there have been Google translations (not counting other translations) from posts of Dear Kitty.
 Some blog, into these languages: Slovenian, Czech, Slovak, Swedish, Romanian, Dutch, Latvian, Arabic, Italian, Hungarian, Croatian, Bulgarian, French, Danish, Vietnamese, Ukrainian, Chinese, Turkish, Spanish, Indonesian.